 Though in India it marks the victory of good over evil and the arrival of spring, many around the world today enjoy it for the merrymaking it entails and the vibrant spectacle it provides in the aftermath.
 Because who doesn’t love chucking powders at their chums and coming out covered head to toe in an amalgamation of colors?

-This year Chicagoans will have another opportunity to cover their friends in powder on none other than Chicago beloved Navy Pier.
-Holi festival is returning to Navy Pier once again this coming Saturday giving Midwesterners the chance to enjoy the festival’s explosion of bright colors in an iconic setting.
-The free Holi festival, sponsored in part by the Delhi Committee of Chicago Sister Cities, will kick off in Navy Pier’s Beer Garden, a 1 pm on Saturday, March 19.
+This year Chicagoans will have another opportunity to cake their friends in color at none other than Chicago’s beloved Navy Pier.
+Holi festival is returning to Navy Pier once again this coming Saturday giving Midwesterners the chance to enjoy the festival’s explosion of bright colors in an iconic Chicago setting.

-Live music will be provided by DJs during the celebratory chaos which will be followed by music, dance, food, and educational programming in the Aon Grand Ballroom through to 5 pm.
-Though attending the festival and experiencing the spectacle of colorful combatants is completely free, those who want to get involved will be able to buy different colored powders on-site.
+Though attending the festival and experiencing the spectacle of colorful combatants is completely free, those who want to get involved in the kaleidoscopic carnage will be able to buy different colored powders on-site.